CatherineP37/project_5/README.md

 Does the form inform the user about errors in the form?
 Yes.

+Does the message get added to the database?
+Yes.

 CONTACT

+Is the contact form displaying correctly?
+Yes.

+Does the form inform the user about errors in the form?
+Yes.

 Can the user submit the contact form?
 Yes.